openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA"></th>
    <th style="background-color:#AAAAAA">x</th>
    <th></th>
-   <td><b>Menu Names:</b> If the extension is adding new commands and context menu entries to the Zowe Explorer tree view nodes, the new command name is consistent with the terminology and naming conventions of the existing Zowe Explorer menu entries.</td>
+   <td><b>Menu Names:</b> If the extension is adding new commands and context menu entries to the Zowe Explorer for VS Code tree view nodes, the new command name is consistent with the terminology and naming conventions of the existing Zowe Explorer for VS Code menu entries.</td>
  </tr>

  <tr>